WNC Foundation Scholarships

 - Have a minimum cumulative grade point average (GPA) of 2.0, unless otherwise requested by the donor

 Students awarded a scholarship will have their award disbursed to their student account only when a thank you card has been received for the donor and in accordance with semester disbursement dates.
-Please be aware that scholarships of $500 and more will be disbursed in two equal payments (fall and spring) unless otherwise requested by the donor.
-Students must meet the minimum GPA criteria for a scholarship in order to receive the spring disbursement.
+Please be aware that scholarships of $500 and more will be disbursed in two equal payments (Fall/Spring) unless otherwise requested by the donor.
+Students must meet the minimum GPA criteria for a scholarship in order to receive the Spring disbursement.

 Governor Guinn Millennium Scholarship

 In 1999, Gov. Kenny Guinn’s Millennium Scholarship initiative was enacted into law by the Nevada Legislature.
 Each Millennium Scholarship is worth up to $10,000.

-A student attending WNC and using his or her Millennium Scholarship must enroll in a minimum of nine eligible credits and will receive a maximum of $40 per credit hour for lower-division credits (100-200 level) and $60 per credit hour for upper division credits (300-400 level).
-This scholarship is for up to 15 credits of 100 level and above courses per semester.
+A student attending WNC and using his or her Millennium Scholarship must enroll in a minimum of 9 degree applicable credits and can funding for up to 15 degree applicable credits.
+Students will receive a maximum of $40 per credit hour for lower-division credits (100-200 level) and $60 per credit hour for upper division credits (300-400 level).
 Contact the Office of the Nevada State Treasurer to request complete information and all eligibility criteria.